Residential Methodology

 ReFED also used the NRDC Home Kitchen Diaries[35] to quantify the destination breakdown of residential food surplus.
 The same strengths and weaknesses of the causal data listed above apply to the destinations component of the study as well.
 Additionally, it’s possible that the residential composting numbers may be higher than the U.S. average due to selection bias of the people that chose to participate in the study.

-ReFED further broke down the NRDC “Trash” numbers into the portion that is landfilled versus incinerated in each state according to BioCycle’s 2010 “State of Garbage in America” survey[41], which was conducted in partnership with the Earth Engineering Center of Columbia University[8].
+ReFED further broke down the NRDC “Trash” numbers into the portion that is landfill versus incineration in each state according to BioCycle’s 2010 “State of Garbage in America” survey[41], which was conducted in partnership with the Earth Engineering Center of Columbia University[8].
 Because these surveys were discontinued in 2010 and no other state-level data sources exist, ReFED is reusing these estimates year over year to estimate the percentage of “trash” that is sent to incineration versus landfillnfacilities in each state.

 Data Quality Evaluation